enny1170/MyTestNode/readme.md

 For the fuses use:  pio run --target fuses
 It is recommendet firs change the fuse then write the software.

-the correct Fuses for this Setup are board_fuses.lfuse = 0x7F board_fuses.hfuse = 0xDA
+the correct Fuses for this Setup are:

+board_fuses.lfuse = 0x7F

+board_fuses.hfuse = 0xDA

 board_fuses.efuse = 0xFE